You’re about to spend a lot of money and use a lot of energy to keep your home and your family comfortable.

 Is your window or through-the-wall air conditioner* ready?

-Give your air conditioner a simple tune up to improve efficiency, reduce energy consumption and prevent costly repairs and a mid-summer meltdown.
+Give your air conditioner a simple tune up to improve efficiency, reduce energy consumption and prevent costly repairs to your air conditioner parts and a mid-summer meltdown.

 If you’ve left your air conditioner uncovered in your window or wall over the winter, you’ll need to check for wasp and bees’ nests inside of the unit.
 They love to nest there.